Vikhram-S/MindSync/README.md

 **Happy Note-Taking! 🎉**

-Built with ❤️ using modern web technologies for the best collaborative experience.
+Built with ❤️ by Vikhram S